High blood sugar occurs when your body can’t effectively transport sugar from blood into cells. When left unchecked, this can lead to diabetes.

 Fiber slows carb digestion and sugar absorption.
 For these reasons, it promotes a more gradual rise in blood sugar levels.

 There are two kinds of fiber: insoluble and soluble.
 While both are important, soluble fiber specifically has been shown to lower blood sugar levels.
 Eating plenty of fiber can help with blood sugar control, and soluble dietary fiber is the most effective.
+For better gut health, add supplements to your daily intake.
+Bio Complete 3 from Gundry MD may bring you amazing results, check this link for details.

 4. Drink Water and Stay Hydrated